lizastark/soft-arcade/README.md

 - Office hours: Discord

 ### Office hours
-We all have strengths and knowledge to share.
-Liza or Elizabeth with be available most days for office hours, but you will also be required to sign up for one day of office hours.
+Liza or Elizabeth with be available most days for office hours by appointment.
+Since we all have strengths and knowledge to share, you should reach out to the group when you encounter a technical or conceptual challenge.
+See below for best practices on sharing a technical issue.

 ### Debugging best practices
 Bugs happens to all of us!
 Things break!
 That's ok - it's the best way to learn.
 See the [debugging.md](https://github.com/lizastark/soft-arcade/blob/main/debugging.md) file for more.